 Luxuriously Thrifty is part of the Amazon Affiliates program.
-Some photos in this post contain affiliate links and I will receive a small commission if you make a purchase after click on my link.
+Some links in this post contain affiliate links and I will receive a small commission if you make a purchase after click on my link.

 I love, love, love peppermint mochas.
 They’re my favourite thing of the winter season and I could spend my entire mortgage at Starbucks buying those delicious things.
 But, that’s not really feasible.
 Luckily, I grow my own mint and can make my own coffee.
 That means, if you put them together, and you got yourself some delicious peppermint coffee.